We have dealt with amendment No. 1 and voted on it.

 I am pleased to have had the opportunity to listen to the contributions over the past couple of hours.
 I acknowledge the depth of the debate, which I have found very useful.
 It has been exactly as it should have been.

 I acknowledge what Senators have had to say on this complex issue.
 It is an issue on which there are sharply divided opinions and different perspectives.
-It is an issue where there is no right or wrong but our objective is shared, which is to do our best for society, in particular our children, an age of consent for those who are the subject of these amendments.
+It is an issue where there is no right or wrong but our objective is shared, which is to do our best for society, in particular our children, in identifying an age of consent for those who are the subject of these amendments.
 It is important to go back to first principles on the import of the legislation which seeks to harmonise, in so far as possible, a regime across the European Union and to introduce new opportunities.
 Those new opportunities, however, are introduced against a background of ensuring that stronger protections are in place.
 I would have thought that to be the overarching consideration of the Bill.

 The four amendments in the grouping relate to Article 8, which specifies the matter of the digital age of consent.
 It may be 16, 15, 14 or 13 years of age.
 That is an issue reserved for national legislators.
 Article 8 provides that providers of information society services must make reasonable efforts to obtain the consent of the holder of parental responsibility over the child where services are offered directly to children.

 I have listened closely to the debate.
 Indeed, this is not the first time that this issue has been debated.
 I would like to say that the protection of children is paramount here and I want to acknowledge the sincere contributions that Senators have made here.
 I am glad that Senator Freeman has returned because she, rather inquisitorially, asked me about my own experience with children.
 Yes, I do have children.
 I have two lovely daughters.
-Therefore, I did have the opportunity of sharing with them the very difficult journey through their teenage years, which I am sure that is an experience shared by most people in the Seanad.
+Therefore, I did have the opportunity of sharing with them the very difficult journey through their teenage years, which I am sure is an experience shared by most people in the Seanad.

 I had no difficulty with my children.